Which place is cheaper, Warsaw or Athens?

 Warsaw is a nice destination for couples.
 While many of the city's historical buildings were destroyed during the war, there are a few gems that remain.
 Couples will enjoy visiting the Wilanów Palace and the Palace of Culture and Science.
 There are also many parks and gardens where you can wander or enjoy a picnic.
 And, of course, the old town is a beautiful way to pass the time.

-Warsaw is a good city to visit for backpackers.
+Plenty of backpackers visit Warsaw.
 While it's not as popular as many other city's in the area, this city remains affordable and fascinating for those who pass through.
 There are a few hostels around town as well as cheap places to grab a bite to eat.

-For students, both Athens and Warsaw are fairly comparable places to visit.
+For students, both Athens and Warsaw are very good places to visit.

 Many students visit Athens.
 International students will appreciate the rich history, archaeological ruins, and unique opportunities that are available here.